That's really what it's all about.

 People change.
 Some people who were there won't always be.
 Voices you heard every week become voices you can't hear anymore — except here.

 Photos show you how things looked.
-Video lets you hear them, see them move, feel the room again.
+Video lets you hear them, see them move, and feel the room again.
 That's the difference.

 I've had couples message years later just to say thanks.
 Not because they watch it all the time, but because when they do, they're glad it exists.